 Speed to productivity (AKA ramp up time)

 Nothing can harm your employer brand quicker than a disgruntled ex-employee.
-Word of mouth and online review sites, like Glassdoor, mean that bad onboarding experiences are shared with future employees.
+Online review sites, like Glassdoor, mean that bad onboarding experiences easily spread to future employees.
 On the flipside, great employee and candidate experiences will be shared and written about too.

 Managers prefer to have a structured onboarding process to follow.
 A new hire checklist gives them this.
 According to research, manager satisfaction increases by 20% when their employees have a formal onboarding process.

 The complete new hire checklist